The old adage “adapt or die” could never be more true when it comes to SEO strategies these days.

 Present: Links nowadays must be earned.
 Today it’s more important to build relationships and build links from relevant and authoritative sources.
 This does not mean that directories, forums, and other link building tactics are not longer an accepted practice, it just means that marketers need to be much more selective.

-How you can achieve
+How you can achieve better results?

 Being flexible and taking action now on all these areas is the key to success and in other words, your SEO methods should be fluid, not static.
 Shift with the changes and you will be ahead of the competition.